YosefHayim/Udemy-Clone-Ron-Ben-IITC-2025/README.md

 13. finish my learning courses view.
 14. navbar fix to be the same
 15. footer make sure each subject is clickable

-16. ben:

-ron:
+16. add clicking outside search result it closes it

-1. make sure course view of lessons are working.
+17. make sure course view of lessons are working.
-2. make sure the design is the same
+18. make sure the design is the same